sslover/designing-for-data-personalization/syllabus.md

         * [JSONView - Chrome Extension That Formats JSON](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en)
         * [POSTMAN - Chrome Extension That Simulates API requests](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop/related?hl=en)
         * [Sublime Text Editor](http://www.sublimetext.com/3)
-    * This week, use an app that tries to personalize data (Strave, Poncho, Foursquare, Yummly, Google Now, Reporter App, Mint.com, Slavery Footprint, Sage Project).
+    * This week, use an app that tries to personalize data (Poncho, Sage Project, Foursquare, Yummly, Google Now, Reporter App, Mint.com, Slavery Footprint, Strava).
 In your class blog, describe your interactions?
 What did you like about it?
 What bugged you?
 What would you do differently?
 Where could you see it going in the future?
     * Read about JSON:
         * [A Non-Programmer's Introduction to JSON](http://blog.scottlowe.org/2013/11/08/a-non-programmers-introduction-to-json/)
         * [Examples of JSON files](http://www.sitepoint.com/10-example-json-files/)